heliolinx/heliolinx/README.md

 ## What the programs do: ##

-**make_tracklets_new:** Perform image-based pairing to create input pair/tracklet files for heliolinc
+**make_tracklets:** Perform image-based pairing to create input pair/tracklet files for heliolinc

-**heliolinc_kd:** Link together pairs/tracklets produced by make_tracklets into candidate asteroid discoveries, using a k-d tree range query for linking.
+**heliolinc:** Link together pairs/tracklets produced by make_tracklets into candidate asteroid discoveries, using (by default) a k-d tree range query for linking.
 The k-d tree linking is significant because previous versions used the DBSCAN algorithm, which is more sophisticated but actually inappropriate for the specific use case of heliolinc.
 Significant performance gains were realized by switching from DBSCAN to the simpler k-d tree range query.

-**heliolinc_ompkd:** Multi-threaded version of heliolinc_kd.
+**heliolinc_omp:** Multi-threaded version of heliolinc.

 **link_purify:** Post-process linkages produced by heliolinc.
 This includes Keplerian orbit-fitting of every linkage; iterative (one at a time) rejection of astrometric outliers until the RMS astrometric residual falls below a threshold; identification of sets of mutually overlapping linkages; selection of the best linkage within each mutually overlapping set; and rejection of all the other overlapping linkages.
 The output from `link_purify` is a final set of linkages guaranteed to be non-overlapping (i.e., composed of detections not shared by any other linkage) and that have been successfully fit by orbits with RMS astrometric residual below the specified threshold.